Skin wrinkles and blemishes

 - Your skin is cleansed to remove bacteria.

-- Pain medication is applied to your skin.
+- Pain medication (and sometimes ice) is applied to your skin 15 minutes before the procedure.
 Some fillers have pain medication in them.
+Sometimes nerve blocks or local anesthesia is used.

 - You may be given an ice pack to apply to the treated area.
 Use it as instructed.